effelam/pokedex-lamonaca/README.md

 users could want them too.

-Second point, in PokeApiRemoteClient (and in the FunTranslatorRemoteClient) class there is a static string that represent the base path of PokeApi apis (Funtranslations api for the other client).
+Second point, in PokeApiRemoteClient (and in the FunTranslatorRemoteClient) class there is a static string that represent the base path of PokeApi apis (Funtranslations base path for the other client).
 For now that string is used only once but in production we could implement other api from the same base path and so putting it as a static resource would reduce repetitions.

-As third and final point is the different behaviour between getPokemonBasicInfo and getPokemonDetails functions.
-First function take as an input pokemonName (and use it as a pathVariable) on the contrary getPokemonDetails take as an input full url.
+As third and final point there is a different behaviour between getPokemonBasicInfo and getPokemonDetails functions.
+First function takes as an input pokemonName (and use it as a pathVariable) on the contrary getPokemonDetails takes as an input a full url.
 There were two different ways to implement this.
 The other one was to make it take as an input only the PokemonId (returned by getPokemonBasicInfo) and make getPokemonDetails build the url using the base PokeApi path.
 This second approach could make the function more flexible (you don't need full url but only the Pokemon id) but if for some reason PokeApi decides to change